crackedasphalt/crackedasphalt.github.io/_pages/large-projects.md

 ---
 title: Large Projects
-excerpt: "Pattens and guides for larger and more complex pieces."
+excerpt: "Pattens, guides, and articles for larger and more complex pieces"
 layout: category
 permalink: /large-projects/
 taxonomy: Large-Project